-Branding Your Small Home Service Company.
-Don't Downplay This.
+Branding Your Home Service Company: Don't Downplay This.
 Ever.

 So, what exactly does “branding” mean?
 To put into layman’s terms, it is your company’s truth.
-It’s the promise to your customer, and in turn, YOUR company’s moral compass, as a small business owner, to refer back to when you get lost sometimes along the way.
-Yes, we can always get lost along the way.
-Growth is your goal and it will change things but should not rattle your truth.
-Down the road you may find it is time to rebrand yourself because you are introducing new products or services, but let’s not get ahead of ourselves, we can talk about rebranding in another blog.
-For now, let’s continue to build on your unique brand.
+It is the promise to your customer, and in turn, your company’s moral compass.
+As a small business owner, you can refer back to your brand when you get lost sometimes along the way.
+Growth is your goal and it will change things, but should never rattle your truth.
+Down the road, you may find it is time to rebrand yourself as you introduce new products or services, but for now let’s focus on building a unique brand.

 You probably became aware of your “branding” process with the creation of your logo.
-You thought of your business “tone” with the colors you selected, the shapes and fonts you chose.
-If you are running a demolition company, you probably didn’t choose pastel colors to work with.
-You looked at your target audience, as a high end lighting company, you only considered their truths to reflect your logo.
-Relevancy to your industry is a must, you don’t want any confusion about what it is your company does and have a car logo for your roofing company, unless it was roof top parking.
-And of course, you took your competition into consideration and created something entirely different so consumers don’t become confused and call the other guys.
+You thought of your business “tone” with the colors you selected, and the shapes and fonts you chose.
+You looked at your target audience, and made the appropriate considerations to be reflected in your logo.
+Relevancy to your industry is a must.
+You don’t want any confusion about what it is your company does.
+You probably also took your competition into consideration and created something entirely different so consumers wouldn't be confused.

-Within that process, you took it very personal, didn’t you?
-You are proud of your logo and everything that it represents.
-It is something you want around for a long time.
-Something you can refer to the beginning of your company’s journey and where it has taken you.
-It encompasses all the hard work and long hours, blood, sweat, and tears you have put into it.
-And that my friend is what your customer is looking for.
-A relationship with your brand to trust and depend on.
+Within the logo creation process, you made sure your logo was something you would want around for a long time.
+Something you could look back on, to the beginning of your company’s journey and know it would withstand the test of time.
+As your company grows, you take your logo and your brand along with you.
+Your brand encompasses all of the hard work and long hours you have put into growing your business.
+This is exactly what your customer are looking for - a relationship with your brand story.
+Your unique brand is what your customers will trust and depend on.